Indiana GOP lawmakers resisting many hard-right challengers

 Associated Press

-INDIANAPOLIS (AP) — Frustrated conservatives wanting to push the Republican-controlled Indiana Legislature further to the right are trying to unseat several GOP lawmakers in Tuesday’s primary.
+INDIANAPOLIS (AP) — Frustrated conservatives wanting to push the Republican-controlled Indiana Legislature further to the right were hoping to unseat several GOP lawmakers in Tuesday’s primary.

-Roughly two dozen so-called liberty candidates are in Republican legislative races across the state, with their targets including several top-ranking members of the GOP-dominated House.
+Among the roughly two dozen so-called liberty candidates in Republican legislative races across the state, one defeated a 10-term incumbent in northern Indiana but a leader of the movement lost his primary race.

 Those challengers argue the Legislature hasn’t been aggressive enough in attempting to ban abortion, enhancing gun rights and overturning COVID-19 restrictions that were ordered by Republican Gov. Eric Holcomb.